 See Murder Mystery Party Checklist: Essential Planning Steps for a complete evaluation framework.

 Beyond personality type, consider how your guests approach problem-solving.
-Introverts often enjoy complex puzzle mechanics; extroverts may prefer simpler mysteries that don't distract from social play.
+Introverts often enjoy complex puzzle mechanics; extroverts may prefer simpler mysteries that do not distract from social play.
 Personality-based murder mystery party selection also means matching cognitive load to personality preference.

-A game that's too complex frustrates extroverts who want to talk and accuse; a game that's too simple bores introverts who want to think.
+A game that is too complex frustrates extroverts who want to talk and accuse; a game that is too simple bores introverts who want to think.
 The sweet spot is matching complexity to your group's average cognitive preference.

 Key Takeaway: Complexity should complement personality, not fight against it.